vasimakramsy/python3_practice/README.md

 # python3_practice

-just practicing the basics again and refreshing
+just practicing the basics again and reviceing the knowlage